ApacheTech-VintageStory-Mods/CampaignCartographer/src/CampaignCartographer/_Includes/README.md

 ## Features:

+ - ### **Waypoint Icons and Colours**

+    The *"add"* and *"edit"* windows for waypoints have been re-written, allowing for new functionality to be added.

+     - Added fifty (50) new icons for waypoints.
+     - Added seventy (70) new colours for waypoints.

+ - ### **Waypoint Beacons**

+    Add existing waypoints as beacons, visible in the world as pillars of light.

+    Via the settings menu, you can:

+     - Change the distance at which the beacon beams are visible.
+     - Change the distance at which the beacon titles are visible.
+     - Choose whether to show the beacon beams as pillars of light.
+     - Choose whether to prefix the waypoint title.
+     - Choose whether to show the index within the title.

+ - ### **Waypoint Sharing**

+    Share waypoints with other players.

+     - Share an existing waypoint with a specific player.
+     - Share an existing waypoint with everyone on the server.

+ - ### **Fast Travel Map Overlay**

+    Display translocators, and teleporters on a separate map layer, with lines connecting the endpoints.

+     - Server admins can configure teleporters using a re-written GUI window, by shift-right-clicking a teleporter block.
+     - Add a node to the map by ctrl-right-clicking an active teleporter or translocator.
+     - Change the title of the node.
+     - Change the colour of the marker for the node.
+     - Enable/Disable the node.
+     - Show/Hide the path between the two endpoints of the node.
+     - Change the default colour for all translocators.
+     - Change the default colour for all teleporters.
+     - Change the default colour for all nodes with errors.
+     - Change the default colour for all disabled nodes.
+     - Change the opacity for all nodes with errors.
+     - Change the opacity for all disabled nodes.
+     - Change the width of the line drawn between the nodes.
+     - Change the size of the node on the map.

  - ### **Manual Waypoint Addition *`(.wp)`***

     Quickly and easily add waypoints at your current position, via the chat window.
 There are over 130 pre-defined waypoints for many different block types, and areas of interest.